U.S. Relations With China

 Bilateral Economic Relations

 The U.S. approach to its economic relations with China has two main elements: integrating China into the global, rules-based economic and trading system and expanding U.S. exporters' and investors' access to the Chinese market.
-Two-way trade between China and the United States has grown from $33 billion in 1992 to over $562 billion in goods in 2013.
+Two-way trade between China and the United States has grown from $33 billion in 1992 to over $659 billion in goods in 2013.
 China is currently the third largest export market for U.S. goods (after Canada and Mexico), and the United States is China’s largest export market.
-The stock of U.S. foreign direct investment (FDI) in China was $61 billion in 2013, up from $54 billion in 2012, and remained primarily in the manufacturing sector.
-During the economic track of the July 2014 S&ED, the two countries announced measures to strengthen macroeconomic cooperation, promote open trade and investment, enhance global cooperation and international rules, and foster financial stability and reform.
+The stock of U.S. foreign direct investment (FDI) in China was $65.8 billion in 2014, up from $54 billion in 2012, and remained primarily in the manufacturing sector.
+During the economic track of the June 2016 S&ED, the two countries announced measures to strengthen exchange rate reform, improve economic transparency, expand opportunities for U.S. firms in China, enhance global cooperation and international rules, and foster financial stability and reform.
 For more information see http://www.treasury.gov/initiatives/Pages/china.aspx.

 China's Membership in International Organizations